PrismarineJS/flying-squid/docs/README.md

     npm install
     node app.js

-Or try our autoupdating flying-squid server [autonomous-squid](https://github.com/mhsjlw/autonomous-squid)

-You can also install flying-squid globally with `sudo npm install -g flying-squid` and then run it with `flying-squid` command.
+You can also install flying-squid globally with `sudo npm install -g flying-squid` and then run it with `flying-squid` command. [its vanilla flying-squid]

 ### Docker

-Docker allows a higer level of isolation, compatibily and consistency.
+Docker allows a higher level of isolation, compatibily and consistency.
 You can learn how to install Docker [here](https://www.docker.com/get-started)

 ```bash
 docker run prismarinejs/flying-squid